quiddity-wp/style-tweaks/README.md

 # contents

-	fandom         Remove the footer and right-sidebar nonsense. noita          See the noita font (required separately - find it on discord) on the noita wiki. gdocs          Removes the dotted-line page-breaks!
+	fandom         Remove the footer and right-sidebar nonsense. gdocs          Removes the dotted-line page-breaks!
 A single smooth white page! phabricator    Squish workboard into window.
 	slashdot       Hide the sidebar.